PsyTeachR/reprores-v2/inst/book/02-repro.md

 <a class='glossary' target='_blank' title='A way to organise related files in RStudio' href='https://psyteachr.github.io/glossary/p#project'>Projects</a> in RStudio are a way to group all of the files you need for one project.
 Most projects include scripts, data files, and output files like the PDF version of the script or images.

 ::: {.try data-latex=""}
-Make a new directory where you will keep all of your materials for this class.
+Make a new <a class='glossary' target='_blank' title='A collection or “folder” of files on a computer.' href='https://psyteachr.github.io/glossary/d#directory'>directory</a> where you will keep all of your materials for this class.
 If you're using a lab computer, make sure you make this directory in your network drive so you can access it from other computers.

 Choose **`New Project...`** under the **`File`** menu to create a new project called `01-repro` in this directory.
 :::